Candy (company): Acquisitions and sales

 The growth strategy was built both on innovation and diversification of the product range, and by acquisitions.
 In 1971, Candy acquired Kelvinator, a specialist in refrigerators with a worldwide reach.
 In 1973, Candy reached a major milestone by expanding the portfolio of appliances through the acquisition of La Sovrana: cookers were added to the washing machine and dishwasher ranges.
 In 1980, Kelvinator UK was acquired, marking the beginning of international manufacturing.

 In 1985, the Group acquired Zerowatt, producer of top-loading washing machines and dryers.
 This was followed by Gasfire, an Italian prestigious name in built-in cooking appliances.
 In 1987, came Rosières (company), a prestigious French brand, well known for its top-of-the-range built-in cooking appliances.

+Kelvinator was sold by Candy to Electrolux AB in 1986.

 In 1992, Candy acquired Mayc-Otsein of Spain, a specialist in top-loading washing machines.
 The following year saw the addition of Iberna in Italy, a well-known national brand in the cooling segment.

 Hoover European Appliances Group was acquired in 1995 with exclusive rights on the brand name and products for the whole Mediterranean area, Europe and the former-USSR territories.
 Hoover is today a European market leader in floor-care products.

 Sixty years after the first washing machine, in 2005 the group acquired an established Russian washing machine brand, Vyatka, and its manufacturing site Vesta, in Kirov.
 The whole range of Candy and Hoover appliances is now marketed in Russia, alongside Vyatka washing machines.

 In mid-2006, the Jinling brand was acquired in China, together with industrial facilities, sales network, international operations.
-The company is the country's third largest manufacturer of washing machines on Asian-type platforms (i.e.,vertical axle), which Candy European-type models have been added to.
+The company is the country's third largest manufacturer of washing machines on Asian-type platforms (i.e., vertical axle), which Candy European-type models have been added to.

 Early in 2007, the acquisition of Doruk with the brand Süsler in Turkey gave the Group an industrial site for cookers, hobs, ovens, both built-in and free-standing.
 In September 2007, an agreement was reached with Finland's Helkama Forste company for the acquisition of the exclusive rights on their Helkama and Grepa brands, marketed in the Nordic Region, until end of 2015.

 In mid-2009 the 100 millionth appliance was produced since 1945, when the very first Candy washing machine was manufactured in the Fumagalli workshop.
 The 100 millionth appliance is a Candy GrandÓ 9 kg washing machine.
 In the same year, a new branch office was opened in Dubai to manage the development of the market in the Gulf area.
 The Hoover brand for small and large appliances made a comeback to Australia and New Zealand: the geographical coverage of the Group became close to global.

 In 2013 the Candy Group completed the acquisition of the Baumatic brand in the UK.
 Baumatic is a well-known domestic appliances brand established in 1992 in the United Kingdom, specialising in built-in products, free-standing kitchen appliances and wine coolers.